Invisible City (TV series): Season 1 (2021)

+Season 2 (2023)

 Reception

 Invisible City received mixed to positive reviews.
 Netflix do not release the audience and review numbers.
 Nevertheless, according to What's on Netflix, Invisible City was the most popular TV show on Netflix in Brazil, and ranked top 10 in France, New Zealand and Spain on February 13, 2021.
 As stated by FlixPatrol, the TV show was placed among the top 10 most popular series in 12 countries on the same day.